 - Reinoculate the gut.
 Add in beneficial microbes by eating a diet rich in plant foods.
-These foods not only contain beneficial bacteria, but they also have prebiotics (nondigestible plant fibers) that the microbes need to flourish and grow.
+These foods not only contain beneficial bacteria, but they also have prebiotics (nondigestible plant fibers) that the good microbes need to flourish and grow.
 Add in fermented foods like lacto-fermented vegetables, which are rich in beneficial bacteria.
 Also, consider supplementing with a high-quality probiotic supplement.
 Probiotics can often displace the pathogenic flora that can lead to food reactions.
 You can learn more about which probiotic is right for you in my article on probiotics and Hashimoto’s.

-- Repair the system.
-Give your body the nutrients it needs!
-Consider bone broth, zinc, and glutamine for gut tissue repair.
-Also be sure to include plenty of antioxidants to calm down the intestinal fire.
+- Reduce Inflammation – Be sure to include plenty of antioxidants to calm down the intestinal fire.
 Good sources of antioxidants include berries, ginger, turmeric, sweet potatoes, greens, carrots, red cabbage, beets, and broccoli sprouts.

 When you feel that you have reached a significant level of healing after eliminating your food sensitivities (up to six months), you can slowly start adding the foods you have eliminated back into your diet, one at a time.

 That said, as previously mentioned, gluten, dairy, and soy are three foods that I recommend that most people with Hashimoto’s continue to avoid.
-Though a small percentage of people will do fine adding them back into their diet after healing, I have found that most people are better off avoiding these foods for the long term and tend to feel better without them.
+Though a small percentage of people will do fine adding them back into their diet after healing, I have found that most people are better off avoiding these foods for the long term, and tend to feel better without them.
 I am currently researching and testing protocols to reverse these food reactions.
 As of January 2021, I’m happy to report that I have had success in reversing gluten, dairy and egg sensitivities in a very tiny group of people.
 I hope to work out these protocols in the next year or so, and offer them to a wider population one day. 🙂

 Further Steps for Uncovering Food Sensitivities